ycexiao/scikit-package/doc/source/release-guides/conda-forge.rst

 I am new to conda-forge.
 How do I create a conda package?
 ---------------------------------------------------------

-Here, you will learn how to release a conda package distributed through the conda-forge channel in 10 to 15 minutes.
+Here, you will learn how to release a conda package distributed through the ``conda-forge`` channel in 10 to 15 minutes so that you package can be installed using ``conda install <package-name>``.
 This guide assumes you are familiar with a basic clone, fork, and pull request workflow on GitHub.

 Overview
 ^^^^^^^^

 The process is divided into three steps:

+:ref:`Step 1.
+Prepare recipe <conda-forge-recipe-prepare>`

-1. :ref:`Prepare recipe: <conda-forge-recipe-prepare>` You will learn to prepare package information in a file called ``meta.yaml`` using our group's scikit-package template.
+    You will learn to prepare package information in a file called ``meta.yaml`` using our ``scikit-package`` template.
 The file serves as a recipe for building your conda package.
 The recipe contains the package version, the source code, the dependencies, the license, etc.

-2. :ref:`Upload the recipe: <conda-forge-recipe-upload>` Once you have the ``meta.yaml`` generated, you will create a pull request the staged-recipe repository in the conda-forge repository `here <https://github.com/conda-forge/staged-recipes>`_
+:ref:`Step 2.
+Upload the recipe <conda-forge-recipe-upload>`

+    Once you have the ``meta.yaml`` generated, you will create a pull request the staged-recipe repository in the conda-forge repository `here <https://github.com/conda-forge/staged-recipes>`_

+:ref:`Step 3.
+Recipe review <conda-forge-recipe-review>`

-3. :ref:`Recipe review: <conda-forge-recipe-review>` One of the community members of conda-forge will review your ``meta.yaml`` and provide feedback.
+    One of the community members of conda-forge will review your ``meta.yaml`` and provide feedback.
 Once the recipe is approved, you will have a package available for ``conda install`` automatically, and you will have your own designated feedstock repository that contains ``meta.yaml`` in ``https://github.com/conda-forge/<package-name>-feedstock``.

 .. _conda-forge-recipe-prepare:

-1. Prepare conda package recipe in ``meta.yaml``
+Step 1.
+Prepare conda package recipe in ``meta.yaml``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To generate a package, we first need to generate a "recipe" for the package.
+We first need to generate a "recipe" for the conda package.
 The recipe contains the type of programming language, the package version, the source code, the dependencies, and license, etc. This recipe is stored in a file called ``meta.yaml``.

+.. seealso:: Do you want to learn more about ``meta.yaml``?
+Please read :ref:`Appendix 1 <meta-yaml-info>`.

 Hence, in Step 1, we will generate ``meta.yaml`` using the Billinge group's template.
 See https://github.com/conda-forge/diffpy.utils-feedstock/blob/main/recipe/meta.yaml as an example of a ``meta.yaml`` used in production.

-If you are interested in learning more about each component within ``meta.yaml``, read :ref:`Appendix 1 <meta-yaml-info>` located at the end of this document.

-1. Install ``scikit-package`` via ``pip install scikit-package`` and run ``package conda-forge``
+#.
+Install ``scikit-package`` via ``pip install scikit-package`` and run ``package conda-forge``

-2. Answer the following questions.
+#.
+Answer the following questions.
 Default values in parentheses are used if no value is provided.

     :github_org: The GitHub organization name.
 For example, ``diffpy``.

     :repo_name: The name of the repository.

     :module_name: The name of the module.

     :version: The version of the package.

     :source: Choose PyPI.

     :short_description: The short description of the project.

     :full_description: The full description of the project.

     :license_file: The license file that is located in your project repository. i.e., ``LICENSE.rst``.

     :maintainers: You may have multiple maintainers ``sbillinge, bobleesj`` or just ``sbillinge``.

     :build_requirements: copy ``requirements/build.txt`` from the project repo.
 It should be empty for pure Python packages.

     :host_requirements: Type ``python {{ python_min }}, setuptools, setuptools-git-versioning >=2.0, pip``.

     :runtime_requirements: Type the runtime dependencies from  ``requirements/conda.txt``.

     :testing_requirements: Type the testing dependencies from ``requirements/test.txt``.

+#.
 Now, you have ``recipes/<package-name>/meta.yaml`` generated.

 .. important::

    - For a pure python package, have you removed the ``build`` section under the ``requirements``?
 See https://github.com/conda-forge/diffpy.utils-feedstock/blob/main/recipe/meta.yaml for example.

    - Have you double-checked the license file name in ``meta.yaml`` against the license files in the project repository.
 If you are unsure, please confirm with the project owner.